It’s about the drawing

 Natasha Kumar | RASA | The Royal Geographical Society, London

-She pops up in less traditional art venues such as Heathrow VIP Lounge, Science Museum, The Institute of Neurology, The Taj Hotel, and the familiar, Asia House, Southbank and Saatchi.
+She also pops up in less traditional art venues such as Heathrow VIP Lounge, Science Museum, The Institute of Neurology, The Taj Hotel, and the familiar, Asia House, Southbank and Saatchi.

-She contributes to charities, most recently the NSPCC, Art for Cure | Breast Cancer and Wellchild.
+She contributes to charities; Pratham UK, NSPCC, Art for Cure | Breast Cancer and Wellchild and is a judge for the Never Such Innocence annual art competition.
 In 2012 she was selected to design a BT ARTBOX, as part of the celebrations for 25 years of ChildLine.
-Her version of the classic K2 kiosk was inspired by rangoli, the Indian folk art in which colourful geometric patterns are painted on floors to welcome guests and bring good fortune.
-A more unusual 3d fertility phallus was exhibited at Mark Shand’s Adventures & His Cabinet of Curiosities in 2018 for the Elephant Family.
+Her version of the classic K2 kiosk was inspired by rangoli, the Indian folk art in which colourful geometric patterns are painted on floors to welcome guests and bring good fortune which she reinterpreted using her imagery of Hindu god, Krishna.

 Natasha Kumar | Rangoli K2 | BT – Childline